-With upcoming releases including Red Dead Redemption 2, Battlefield V and more - we’ve listed some of the most anticipated games if you’re looking ahead - and we'll be adding some to this list as we get the chance to play them.
+With upcoming releases including Anthem and more - we’ve listed some of the most anticipated games if you’re looking ahead - 2019 is set to be a great year for Xbox One gaming.

 Still, now’s the perfect time to catch up on the best Xbox One games you might've missed the first time around - and remember to check for some of the best games deals around if you’re planning to pick anything up.

 Red Dead Redemption was a phenomenal open world game for its time, and is one of few games that has stood the test of time, so it should come as no surprise that Red Dead Redemption 2 has set a new standard for open world games.